Support Us On Patreon

 Core Booster 19

-The Super Heavy Booster 19 will make a planned splashdown near the launch site.
-Booster Booster 19 last launched unknown and has seen 0 successful launches and landings.
+The Super Heavy Booster 19 was lost after stage separation, having performed an off-nominal boostback burn with fewer engines than planned.
+Reusable booster Booster 19 last flew on 05/22/2026 and has completed 0 successful launch and landing missions.
 First Block 3 Super Heavy booster to fly with various enhancements including Raptor 3 engines, integrated interstage and 3 grid fins instead of 4 used.
-Planned for usage on the 12th Starship flight test, replacing Booster 18 written off during ground testing in November 2025.
+Used on the 12th Starship flight test, replacing Booster 18 written off during ground testing in November 2025.
+It was lost after stage separation, having completed an off-nominal boostback burn with fewer engines than planned.

 Gulf of Mexico - GOM